Best Clay for Clogged Pores: Bentonite vs Kaolin vs French Green Clay (Expert Comparison)

 Step 1: Identify Your Skin Type

-Shiny within 2-3 hours of washing.
-Visible pores on cheeks and forehead.
+Oily skin: Shiny within 2-3 hours of washing.
+Visible pores.
 Frequent blackheads.
-Best choice: Bentonite clay.
+Best choice: bentonite clay.

-Feels tight after washing.
+Dry skin: Feels tight after washing.
 Flakes or rough patches.
-Rarely has blackheads but occasional clogged pores.
-Best choice: Kaolin clay.
+Best choice: kaolin clay.

-Oily T-zone (forehead, nose, chin), normal or dry cheeks.
-Blackheads mainly on nose.
+Combination skin: Oily T-zone, normal or dry cheeks.
 Best choice: French green clay (full face) or bentonite (T-zone only).

-Reacts easily to new products.
+Sensitive skin: Reacts easily to new products.
 Prone to redness or stinging.
-History of irritation from treatments.
-Best choice: Kaolin clay only.
+Best choice: kaolin clay only.

 For detailed skin type guidance: products for oily, dry, and combination skin.